-In my years as a blogger and web designer, I’ve spent a lot of time around people who are self-employed, freelancing on the side, and/or plotting to quit their jobs.
+In my years as a blogger and web developer, I’ve spent a lot of time around people who are self-employed, freelancing on the side, and/or plotting to quit their jobs.

 I think of it as an occupational hazard – it’s natural for us to gravitate toward those who are in our field or niche, and only a fellow self-employed person can truly understand the nature of the work I do and the frustrations (and joys!) that come along with it.
 Plus most bloggers and designers are nerds at heart, so there’s plenty to talk about.